 Method 4: Check Your Internet or Wi-Fi Connection

-Your iOS device has to be connected to Wi-Fi for your photos to be uploaded to iCloud. iCloud will not work with network data since it can consume too much data.
+Your iOS device has to be connected to Wi-Fi for your photos to be uploaded to iCloud.
+So first you have to check whether your iPhone is connected with a WiFi network. iCloud will not work with cellular network since it can consume too much data.
 To connect to a Wi-Fi network, follow the steps below:

 - Visit the device Settings>WLAN and then toggle on WLAN.